rayfin-ucsd/CSE151AGroupProject/README.md

 that net collections amount is correlated pretty strongly with the different category IDs, which tells us that certain categories of transaction give more revenue that others.
 A couple bar charts reveal that a majority of revenue is associated with certain categorical descriptions.
-This makes sense intuitively: certain avenues are more profitable that others.
+This makes sense intuitively: certain avenues are more profitable than others.
 Correlating these descriptions could help us make predictions!

 We then made a scatterplot of all net collections amount by date.
 This only tells us that a majority